Is the man the Father to the Grandfather?

 — William Wordsworth (1770-1850)

 This graduated role reversal of humility is an act worth thinking about.
 Revolutions take place despite our preoccupation with initiation.
-As the world turns, living is perpetual, limited to our species in language only.
+As the world turns, living is perpetual, limited to our species in a language only.

 From the Winds Under the Earth

-The very winds whispered in soothing accents, and maternal Nature bade me weep no more.".
-The titled responsion is
+The very winds whispered in soothing accents, and maternal Nature bade me weep no more.

-When Mary Shelley wrote Frankenstein in 1818, she had just finished reading Jane Austen's Pride and Prejudice, and was already in a state of mind marked by feelings of uncertainty.
+When Mary Shelley wrote Frankenstein in 1818, she had just finished reading Jane Austen's Pride and Prejudice and was already in a state of mind marked by feelings of uncertainty.
 She had never written a book before, so her words were somewhat tentative, but she was also very much an unknown quantity.
 Her descriptions of the novel's main characters were vague, but when Frankenstein talks about his creation, he does so with a feeling of certainty that is quite unlike his usual moods.
-In Mary Shelley's popular, Gothic novel, Frankenstein, female traits are very heavily represented to propagate the more primitive aspects of Enlightenment and Romantic thought.
+In Mary Shelley's popular, Gothic novel, Frankenstein, female traits are heavily represented to propagate the more primitive aspects of Enlightenment and Romantic thought.

-In Mary Shelley's classic novel, Frankenstein, Shelley introduces Gothic nature scenes to forewarn the readers about impending dark times.
+In Mary Shelley's classic novel, Frankenstein, Shelley introduces Gothic nature scenes to warn readers about impending dark times.
 One such scene involves Dr. Frankenstein's wife, Mary, trying to explain to him that her husband has been infected with a deadly virus that causes his body to deteriorate and eventually die.
 Mary becomes agitated when she realizes her husband does not want to discuss this with her, and she begins to cry as she pleads with him to "tell me what it is you're feeling."
 Her plea falls on deaf ears, however, and Dr. Frankenstein tells her that he must leave the house to find a cure for her husband, which is why he is leaving in the middle of the night.

 I Am Your Father!

-Knowing your own darkness is the best method for dealing with the darknesses of other people".
-The titled responsion is
+Knowing your own darkness is the best method for dealing with the darkness's of other people.

 The Möbius is Upon Us

-It is a wholesome and necessary thing for us to turn again to the earth and in the contemplation of her beauties to know the sense of wonder and humility.".
-The titled responsion is
+It is a wholesome and necessary thing for us to turn again to the earth and in the contemplation of her beauties to know the sense of wonder and humility.

 Rachel Carson's story is a great example of how important it is to protect nature.
 Her writing and activism made a lasting impact.
 Nowadays, she is still viewed as an environmentalist hero.
-Her life is a testament to how we can effect positive change in our society.
-If you haven't read any of Carson's works, you should start now!
+Her life is a testament to how we can effect positive change in society.
+If you haven't read Carson's works, you should start now!

-Life Doesn't Skip a Generation
+Life Doesn't Skip a Generation.